Neargye/nameof/README.md

 NAMEOF_FULL(std::string) -> "std::string"
 ```

-* If compiling without RTTI, you need use the NAMEOF_TYPE() for get name of type.
+* By default nameof work with RTTI, but can work without RTTI.
+If compiling without RTTI, you need use the NAMEOF_TYPE() for get name of type.

 ```cpp
 NAMEOF_TYPE(int[]) -> "int[]"